jacquie0583/World_Weather_Analysis/README.md

 ![Image 5 WeatherPy_travel_map_markers.png](https://github.com/jacquie0583/World_Weather_Analysis/blob/main/Image%205%20WeatherPy_travel_map_markers.png)

 #  Summary
- The World Weather was an amazing project and grateful that you chose us to further business objectives.
+ The World Weather Analysis was an amazing project to be involved in and grateful that you chose us to further business objectives.